When shocked or stunned emotionally, mentally or physically

 - Azumanga Daioh is filled with Blank White Eyes displayed in response to all manner of shock and surprise.

 - Arakawa Under the Bridge Ric does this a lot.
 In a very Studio SHAFT way.
-'Nuff said.

 - In Excel♥Saga, the emergency food supply Menchi often expresses Blank White Eyes (sometimes in combination to Blue with Shock) whenever Excel or another character jokes about eating her.